buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Entities/IfcActor.md

 This concept parametrization is not applicable.
 Consistency to be implemented to flag this as an issue.

+### Actor Assignment [Alignment-based Reference View]

+Additional provisions are made for Alignment-based Reference View in this context.
+Note that this is just an example.
+To be removed later.

 ### Property Sets for Objects